-Pursuant to Clause 99 of the Bye-Laws of the Company ("Bye-Laws"), Mr. Zhou Haiying, Dr. Wong Wing Kuen, Albert and Ms. Yang Lai Sum, Lisa shall retire from their office by rotation and being eligible, offer themselves for re-election at the forthcoming Annual General Meeting of the Company (the "AGM").
+In accordance with Clause 99 of the bye-laws of the Company (the "Bye-Laws"), Ms. Chong Sok Un, Mr. Zhang Jian and Dr. Xia Xiaoning shall retire from their office by rotation and being eligible, offer themselves for re-election at the forthcoming annual general meeting of the Company (the "AGM").
+Pursuant to Clause 102 of the Bye-Laws, Mr. Kong Muk Yin and Mr. Gao Zhaoyuan shall retire and being eligible, offer themselves for re-election at the AGM (the "Retiring Directors").